Shop-specific acts of sustainability per category:

 The Body Shop

-A new item at The Body Shop is refillable packaging.
-It has eliminated unnecessary plastic and cardboard packaging from products and considered the potential for reuse in most gift packs.
+The Body Shop offers refillable packaging.
+They have eliminated unnecessary plastic and cardboard packaging and considered the potential for reuse in most of their gift packs.

 UFF